RarelyCharlie/rarelycharlie.github.io/_draft/dark.md

 It is easy to choose settings that make the page unreadable.
 If you can't even see the sliders, use the button at the top left to remove the custom theme temporarily.

 ### Known issues
 The colors of some elements in the page do not change.
-This might be improved in a future version of Dark, but it will never be completely fixed.
+This problem mostly affects images.

-Dark takes a long time to work every time you load a page.
-This means you see normal colors for a moment before Dark kicks in.
-It's unlikely that this can ever be fixed.
+Dark takes a relatively long time to work every time you load a page.
+This means that on every page you see normal colors for a moment before Dark kicks in.

 ### Removing Dark
 If you want to remove Dark, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.

 ### Feedback
+Please provide feedback in the forum: [Dark theme with contrast settings](https://www.7cups.com/forum/)

-To provide feedback to the author, go to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) and send a message.
+Alternatively, to contact the author go to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) and send a message.